sosiristseng/sosiristseng.github.io/docs/school/computational-cognitive-neuroscience.md

 #### Modular
 * hierarchial clusters
-* Built by attraction and repulson between nodes
+* Built by attraction and repulsion between nodes
 * In some biological neural networks

 #### Small world